Pikachuxxxx/Razix/README.md

 # Razix
-.A light weight game engine built on top of OpenGL ES, Box2D and PhysX
+A light weight game engine built on top of OpenGL ES, Box2D and PhysX